Cosmology with voids: Voids in redshift space

-Successful strategies to tease out the small amplitude distortion of void geometry in redshift space focus on combining data from multiple voids.
-Aggregate measures like the void-galaxy correlation function quantify averaged redshift-space distortions that emerge away from the void centers, revealing a mean peculiar motion \cite{paz2013}.
-For \ideal\ voids, this information is equivalent to the mean eccentricity at the void boundary.
-In general, when calibrated with numerical simulations, void-galaxy correlations are impressively effective as cosmological indicators \cite{nadathurprl2020, hamaus2022}.
-Outcomes include a measure of dark energy with the Alcock-Paczynski effect and the velocity growth parameter $f$, e.g., \cite{nadathurprl2020, hawken2020, woodfinden2022, wilson2023}.
+Successful strategies to tease out the small-amplitude distortion of void geometry in redshift space focus on combining data from multiple voids.
+Aggregate measures like the void-galaxy correlation function quantify averaged redshift-space distortions that emerge away from the void centers, revealing peculiar motion \cite{paz2013}.
+For \ideal\ voids, this information corresponds to the mean ellipticity at the void boundary.
+When calibrated with numerical simulations, the void-galaxy correlation function is impressively effective as a cosmological indicator \cite{nadathur2020prl, hamaus2022}.
+Outcomes include a measure of dark energy with the Alcock-Paczynski test and the velocity growth parameter $f$, as in references \cite{nadathur2020prl, hawken2020, woodfinden2022, wilson2023}.

-More information from individual voids mapped in redshift space comes from density and velocity field reconstruction methods \cite{yahil1991, dekel1994, fisher1994, nusser1994, gramann1994, tegmark1995, zaroubi1996, taylor1996, hamilton1998, taylor1999, white2014}, including those tuned to redshift-space distortions in the region of voids \cite{paz2013, nadathur2019zel}.
-These algorithms reverse-engineer the real-space density and peculiar velocity fields from redshift maps.
-Their application is recommended prior to void identification so that distortions in geometry and void depth do not introduce adverse selection effects, e.g., \cite{chuang2017, nadathur2019crossx}.